evkx/evkx.github.io/content/models/mercedes/eqb/EQB_250/_index.md

 ### Seats

-In addition, the model offers a traditional five-seat layout or an optional seven-seat layout.
+is available in a standard five-seat configuration, with an optional seven-seat layout for added versatility.

 #### First row seats